adibzailan/public_sandbox-dynamo_package/NODES.md

 - `preview`: Status messages for Dynamo UI

 ### rooms_to_ceilings
-Performance-optimized ZeroTouch node that creates ceiling elements from room boundaries with configurable height offset.
+Creates ceiling elements from room boundaries with configurable height offset.

 **Inputs:**
 - `Rooms`: List of rooms to process